vvinhas/react-redux-boilerplate/README.md

 This is a simple boilerplate to let you quickly put your React+Redux app up and running.
 It follows the a basic structure for Redux applications [as proposed by Dan Abramov](http://stackoverflow.com/questions/32634320/how-to-structure-redux-components-containers)

+## Dependencies
+You will need [NodeJS](http://nodejs.org) installed in your machine to be able to run `npm` commands.
+Also, you will need WebPack as a global dependency.
+To do this, simply run `npm install -g webpack`.

 ## Installation
 1. Clone this repository: `git clone https://github.com/vvinhas/react-redux-boilerplate.git`
 2. Run `npm install`